Bailey-T/drtbz.github.io/content/posts/20210630-Hugo-GithubPages-Cloudflare-01.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
           publish_dir: ./public
 ```
 This is configured to use the `hugo` environment, so it will only run on pushes to `master`.
-It will then generate your static stite, and place it in the `gh-pages` branch, that GitHub Pages is looking at to do it's magic.
+It will then generate your static site, and place it in the `gh-pages` branch, that GitHub Pages is looking at to do it's magic.

 Easy?
 Let me know!